Disney World Hotel Discounts – Non-Disney Hotels

 If you are looking for a Disney World hotel discount besides the Disney-owned resorts, there are two other hotel options at Walt Disney World: on-site hotels that are on Disney property, but not owned or operated by Disney; and off-site hotels, which are not located on Disney property.
 Either option can frequently save you a lot of money compared with the Disney resorts.
 Most non-Disney-operated hotels and resorts near Walt Disney World offer outstanding discounts in the off-season, and many of these hotels offer some sort of discount year-round.

-The seven Downtown Disney hotels are on Disney property but not Disney-owned.
-They run their own bus transportation and are within walking distance of the Downtown Disney complex.
-Be sure to read more about the MouseSavers Preferred Hotels in Downtown Disney, where you can get special MouseSavers offers:
+The seven Disney Springs Resort Area hotels are considered Official Walt Disney World Hotels by Disney, and are on Disney property but not Disney-owned.
+They run their own bus transportation and are within walking distance of Disney Springs.
+Be sure to read more about the MouseSavers Preferred Hotels in Disney Springs, where you can get special MouseSavers offers for the following Disney Springs Resort Area hotels:

 - Best Western Lake Buena Vista in the Walt Disney World Resort